fouman75/Materialize/README.md

 #### Creating
 - The button create will only be available when the needed map is available.
 (Ex.: Height map requires diffuse.)
 - Press create, adjust your values then press apply to create the image.
-- In case you are creating Smoothness, AO or Metallic, you must create Mask Map if you want to see your changes in the test object.

 #### Saving Project
 - When you save the project, all the textures will be saved in that folder together with the .mtz file.